 The CRF has been introduced to ensure:

-- Immediate crisis support is available for people who cannot meet essential costs such as food, energy, or household goods.
+- Crisis support is available for people who cannot meet essential costs such as food, energy, or household goods.

 - Long-term financial resilience is strengthened, helping households increase income, reduce expenses, and manage financial shocks.